Mark McEwen: Career

 In 2004, McEwen joined WKMG-TV, the CBS affiliate in Orlando, where he became the morning co-anchor and noon anchor for what was then known as Local 6 News.
 However, in 2005, McEwen suffered a stroke that ended his stint as a news anchor for WKMG.
 McEwen had to learn to walk and talk again after the stroke, and the former right-hander now uses his left hand for most tasks.
 McEwen worked for WKMG as part of its Good Neighbor 6 community outreach program, doing stroke awareness commercials for the station, among other things.
 In 2008, he published a book about his health challenges entitled Change in the Weather: Life after Stroke.
 McEwen was named a Stroke Ambassador in 2009 by the American Stroke Association for his "advocacy, leadership, achievement and philanthropy."

 McEwen returned to The Early Show on September 11, 2010, doing the weather for the absent Lonnie Quinn for the weekend edition.

 McEwen was the host for the First annual RAISE (Raising Awareness in Stroke Excellence) awards for the National Stroke Association in 2011.
 He also hosted the second awards in 2012.

-McEwen hosted, produced and wrote 'McEwen's Mark', a television interview show, in 2012.
+McEwen hosted, produced and wrote McEwen's Mark, a television interview show, in 2012.
 In 2014, he returned to WKMG-TV to host Positive Mark, which spotlighted good news and inspirational news in Central Florida.
 In 2016, he gave a TED Talk.
 He also wrote a blog at iammarkmcewen.blogspot.com and had a website, markmcewen.com for a while.
 McEwen now gives motivational speeches around the country.

 He later hosted All Things Men on the Black News Channel and became a substitute teacher at Hagerty High School in Oviedo, Florida.

 Personal life

-McEwen currently resides in Florida with his wife, Denise, and their twins Miles and Griffin.
+McEwen currently resides in Florida with his twins Miles and Griffin.
 His daughter Maya graduated from the University of Oregon.
-His step daughter, Jenna, graduated from the University of Central Florida with a degree in journalism.
+His stepdaughter, Jenna, graduated from the University of Central Florida with a degree in journalism.
 His brother, Kirk McEwen, is on 98 Rock-WIYY in Baltimore.